UofT-DSI/sql/README.md

 ## Policies
 - Accessibility: We want to provide an accessible learning environment for all.
 If there is something we can do to make this course more accessible to you, please let us know.
-- Course communications: Communications take place over email.
+- Course communications: Essential communications take place over email.
 Please include "DSI-SQL" or similar in the subject line.
 - Camera: Keeping your camera on is welcomed, but optional.
 - Microphone: Please keep microphones muted unless you need to speak.
 Questions are highly encouraged.
+- Slack: Use the DSI Slack to keep up to date and ask and answer questions.
+Please be respectful and follow the code of conduct while communicating on Slack.

 ## Schedule (subject to change)